Student Accessibility Resources

 Matrix One: CAASPP

-These graphics display the universal tools, designated supports, and accommodations available on Matrix One for the following CAASPP tests: English Language Arts, Mathematics, Science Pilot, and STS.
+These graphics are found in the universal tools, designated supports, and accommodations available on Matrix One for the following CAASPP tests: English Language Arts/Literacy, Mathematics, 2018 CAST Field Test, and Standards-based Test in Spanish.

 This worksheet is an optional tool that school site staff can use to ensure that accessibility resources are assigned and delivered to students for their CAASPP assessments.